mauroservienti/designing-a-ui-for-microservices-demos/README.md

 * `Catalog.Api`
 * `CompositionGateway`

-As client to test the funzionality a REST client such as [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) can be used.

-* `ASP.Net Core API Gateway - 01` demoes how single items composition works
-* `ASP.Net Core API Gateway - 02` demoes how single items and items list composition works

-The [postman-collection.json](postman-collection.json) file can be imported into Postman, creating a collection with all the HTTP requests needed to test both demos.

 ## ASP.Net Mvc Core - Demo

 `WebApp` project is a .Net Core Mvc app that composes HTTP requests to multiple backends directly in Mvc Views as Controllers are invoked.
 This demo implements ViewModel Composition concepts introducing the concept of Branding as a contract at the UI level.